RajputPawan/Prometheus/pages/docs/backup-user-data.md

 ![backup_1](images/docs/backup-user-data/luckybackkup-startup.png)

-To create a backup task Click on the icon at the right side: `+ add` then the following window appears:
+To create a backup task, Click on the icon at the right side: `+ add` then the following window appears:

 ![backup_3](images/docs/backup-user-data/luckybackup-add.png)